Adrianordp/Pokemon-Unite-Meta-analysis/README.md

 This project provides tools and scripts for analyzing the meta of Pokémon Unite, focusing on builds, strategies, and statistical insights.
 It is organized as a
 Python package and uses Poetry for dependency management.

+---

+**Database Schema Notice (2025-10):**

+> **The project now uses a single `builds` table for all weeks, with a `week` column to distinguish data from different scrapes.**
+> - All build data is stored in the same table.
+> - The `week` column (e.g., `Y2025m09d28`) identifies the data collection date.
+> - This enables easier queries, trend analysis, and API filtering.
+> - If you are migrating from an older version, see the migration script in `src/repository/`.

+---

 ## Getting Started

 - Python 3.13+